-Report on the Audit of the Standalone Financial Statements
+Report on the Audit of the Standalone Financial Statements Opinion

-Qualified Opinion

-We have audited the standalone financial statements of I.M.S.I Staffing Private Limited ("the Company"), which comprise the StandaloneBalance sheet as at March 31, 2020, theStandalone statement of Profit and Loss (including Other Comprehensive Income), Standalone Statement of Changes in Equity and Standalone Statement of Cash Flows for the year then ended, andnotes to the financial statements, including a summary of significant accounting policies and other explanatory information (hereinafter referred to as "the standalone financial Statements".
+We have audited the standalone financial statements of I.M.S.I Staffing Private Limited ("the Company"), which comprise the Standalone Balance sheet as at March 31, 2021, the Standalone statement of Profit and Loss (including Other Comprehensive Income), Standalone Statement of Changes in Equity and Standalone Statement of Cash Flows for the year then ended, and notes to the standalone financial statements, including a summary of significant accounting policies and other explanatory information (hereinafter referred to as "the standalone financial Statements".

-In our opinion and to the best of our information and according to the explanations given to us, except for the effects of the matter described in the Basis for Qualified Opinion section of our report, the aforesaid standalone financial statements give the information required by the Companies Act, 2013 ("the Act") in the manner give a true and fair view in conformity with the accounting principles generally accepted in India, of the state of affairs of the Company as at March 31, 2020 and profit, equity and its cash flows for the year ended on that date.
+In our opinion and to the best of our information and according to the explanations given to us, the aforesaid standalone financial statements give the information required by the Companies Act, 2013 ("the Act") in the manner so required and give a true and fair view in conformity with Indian Accounting Standards as prescribed under section 133 of the Act, read with Companies (Indian Accounting Standards) rules, 2015 as amended ("Ind AS") and other accounting principles generally accepted in India, of the state of affairs of the Company as at March 31, 2021 and its profit, other comprehensive income, changes in equity and its cash flows for the year ended on that date.

-Basis for Qualified Opinion
+Basis of our Opinion